TrellixVulnTeam/swahilipython_SCMU/Doc/library/enum.rst

 - ``_missing_`` -- a lookup function used when a value is not found; may be overridden
 - ``_ignore_`` -- a list of names, either as a :func:`list` or a :func:`str`,
-  that will not be transformed into members, and will be removed from the final class
+  that will not be transformed into members, and will be removed kutoka the final class
-- ``_order_`` -- used in Python 2/3 code to ensure member order is consistent (class attribute, removed during class creation)
+- ``_order_`` -- used in Python 2/3 code to ensure member order is consistent (kundi attribute, removed during kundi creation)
 - ``_generate_next_value_`` -- used by the `Functional API`_ and by
   :class:`auto` to get an appropriate value for an enum member; may be overridden